 Sunday School is offered during this worship gathering, and a special Children's Message is also featured.

 Communion is observed every Sunday.
 A traditional community liturgy is used the first Sunday of each month, and the "Table Prayer" liturgy is used on the third Sunday each month.
 Other Sundays are a simple, spoken communion observance.

 11:30 a.m. - Servicio en Español

-Worship in Spanish is casual yet expressive and features the singing of hymns, folk and contemporary worship songs accompanied by a worship band.
+Worship in Spanish is balance of traditional, casual and expressive worship.
+We sing hymns, folk and contemporary worship songs led by our musicians.

 Sunday School for children is offered (in English) during this gathering.
 Communion is observed every Sunday.